Performing Arts as a Teaching Tool

-theArtsFund, became an affiliate of Wolf Trap Institute for Early Learning Through the Arts to leverage the power of the performing arts to engage children to become successful learners and empower effective educators.
+theArtsFund, became an affiliate of Wolf Trap Institute for Early Learning Through the Arts in 2016, to leverage the power of the performing arts to empower Teachers to engage children to become successful learners.

 “ All of my students wanted to be a part of the reading/acting out of the book.
 Even my quietest student (this student does not talk) asked to come to the front and be part of the lesson.
 Great Job!” -Mr. Barrintos,Teacher/ Winston Elementary, Edgewood ISD, Joy Jimenez, San Antonio Wolf Trap Teaching Artist